mvac7/SDCC_WYZplayer_Lib/README.md

-To be able to use it in SDCC, it has been necessary to adapt the player (this object), and because the data of the song .mus is composed of an assembly source plus one or more binaries (as many songs as we have), it's necessary to convert them to a format that SDCC supports, so we will have to do some modifications and generate an object (.rel), which is explained in the 6.2 point.
+To be able to use it in SDCC, it has been necessary to adapt the player (this object), and because the data of the song .mus is composed of an assembly source plus one or more binaries (as many songs as we have), with data song sequence, it's necessary to convert them to a format that SDCC supports, so we will have to do some modifications and generate an object (.rel), which is explained in the 6.2 point.

 From our code in C we can access the features of the player, to which we have added some extra to facilitate control of the song.